dfinity/motoko/design/StableMemory.md

-Note that we still need to do some work during updgrade and postupgrade, but if stable variables and user-defined pre/post upgrade hooks are avoided, then the work is minimal and highly unlikely to exhaust cycle budget.
+NOTE: We still need to do some work during updgrade and postupgrade, but if stable variables and user-defined pre/post upgrade hooks are avoided, then the work is minimal and highly unlikely to exhaust cycle budget.

+REMARK:

+* An actor that no stable variables and allocates no StableMem should requize no physical stable memory
+* An actor that only has n > 0 pages of StableMem will (unfortunately) required n+1 pages of physical memory since we need at least one extra bit to encode the presence or absence of stable variables.